kreuzwerker/terraform-provider-docker/docs/v3_v4_migration.md

 Bump of minimum terraform version to `1.1.5` or newer.
 This is done as part of introducing the new `terraform-plugin-framework` to develop this provider.

+## `docker_image`

+**Reworked handling of context and Dockerfile:** This probably is not a breaking change, but more a big bugfix.
+The build logic now correctly resolves the Dockerfile path for both relative and absolute cases.

 ## `docker_container`